 The European Route of Judaism on the Rhineland – Strasbourg

-Why visiting Strasbourg?
+Why Visit Strasbourg?

-People-oriented -Young, creative and trendy, it reflects the vitality of its inhabitants.
+Strasbourg is people-oriented — young, creative and trendy, it reflects the vitality of its inhabitants.

-The seat of European institutions, it is the proud symbol of democratic values.
+Strasbourg is fundamentally European — the seat of European institutions, it is the proud symbol of democratic values.

 Strasbourg in detail